 If you receive an inheritance while you are married, this does not automatically become marital property.
 If get an inheritance and you keep the money in a separate bank account, the inheritance is yours to keep.
 If instead you got an inheritance and you put it into a joint bank account, the money you put into the joint bank account will be considered marital property.
 If you only put a portion of your inheritance into a joint bank account and you kept the rest separate, only the money that was placed in the joint bank account will be considered marital property.

 There are a number of factors considered when dividing up property in a divorce.
 The earning capacity of both parties is considered when dividing up property, and the current salary of both parties is looked over carefully.
-All marital property will be divided as fairly as possible, giving both people of the marriage equal footing at the time of their divorce.
+All marital property will be divided as fairly as possible, giving both partners in the marriage equal footing at the time of their divorce.

 When There is Marital Debt to Consider

-If your marriage was full of money troubles and there is a significant amount debt, that is divided up the same way assets are.
+If there is a significant amount of debt, that is divided up the same way assets are.
 While you may not be responsible for half of the debt if you make less money than your former spouse, the debt will be divided up fairly and both parties will be expected to pay their share of the marital debt.
 When it’s impossible to figure out who is going to be responsible for which debt, it’s time to work with a qualified attorney to talk about your divorce agreement.

 As you go through your divorce, it’s important to know what your rights are.
 When you have many assets to divide, or you have a large amount of debt to pay back, you need to know what is fair for you to accept in a divorce agreement.
-While getting your divorce over quickly may be desired, it’s necessary to avoid signing an agreement that hasn’t been looked over by an attorney.
+While your priority right now may be to get your divorce over quickly, the agreement you sign now will affect the rest of your life.
 Fill out our contact form or call (501) 329-8723 to learn more.